SpencerDeMera/CPSC-449-Project-1/Project3/README.md

         * addUser will output JSON with the number of users instead of username in `username` when displayed after run
         * The actual new user object created by addUser will actually have the created username value in `username`
             * Not sure what is causing said issue, insufficent time to resolve issue
+    * Foreman is non-operable on both our WSL & Tuffic installations regardless of restarts OR reinstalls
+        * All components work separately and together when using `hug -f <filename>` commands
+            * There is no guarentee that all will work with foreman together unfortunately
+            * Insufficient information available & time to complete
 * Incomplete functions
     * Repost code is fully implemented but the server throws HTTP 405 upon POST request
         * Insufficient time to resolve issue